-19 The reason I'm here, it's not because I 20 believe in this inquiry in any way.
-I'm here more or less to 21 speak on behalf of my mother's spirit.
-So, my mother was --22 you know, had gone to the Elkhorn Residential School.
-So, if 23 I'm going to attribute anything about, you know, who 24 destroyed my mother, definitely they did, and while supported 25 by the Anglican Church.
+The reason I'm here, it's not because I believe in this inquiry in any way.
+I'm here more or less to speak on behalf of my mother's spirit.
+So, my mother was -you know, had gone to the Elkhorn Residential School.
+So, if I'm going to attribute anything about, you know, who destroyed my mother, definitely they did, and while supported

-The Zulu people in South Africa, they call 1 that time or what happened to them as "soul murder".
-They 2 don't say that here very much, but that's what I felt.
-My 3 mother, you know, really experienced violence at that time 4 from this governmental -- you know, where the government, you 5 6 know, wanted -- what did they say?
-They wanted to kill the Indian in the child.
-And, they, you know, tried to do it by 7 that soul murder.
-8
+1 by the Anglican Church.

+The Zulu people in South Africa, they call 2 that time or what happened to them as "soul murder".
+They 3 don't say that here very much, but that's what I felt.
+My 4 mother, you know, really experienced violence at that time 5 6 from this governmental -- you know, where the government, you know, wanted -- what did they say?
+They wanted to kill the 7 8 Indian in the child.
+And, they, you know, tried to do it by that soul murder.
 9 The loss of my mother severely affected my 10 life and also that of my son and grandchildren, and I'm 11 really grateful that I was able to raise my son here, Forest 12 Funmaker, and a lot of it was through the kindness of others.
 13 He has three children.
 And, while our family in a way is 14 very small, I have a larger extended Indigenous inter-tribal 15 family, you know, through my life.
+16 I have kind of spouted off the last few days.
+17 not doing too bad.
+I was able to go to the doctor yesterday.
+So, maybe I'm only partially, let's say, sorry for how I spoke to some people today or in the past year.
+The reason for that is because just my own tension, you know, increasing.
+I've tried very hard to, you know, prepare for this time.

-I have kind of spouted off the last few days.
-It's not that people weren't trying to help me, because I ended up falling down and hurting my ribs, and so on.
-I have to use my walker, and it just hurts when I try to lift myself up, and then ended up another terrible thing to happen.
+18 It's not that people weren't trying to help me, because I 19 ended up falling down and hurting my ribs, and so on.
+I have 20 to use my walker, and it just hurts when I try to lift myself 21 up, and then ended up another terrible thing to happen.

 I lost my tooth and then so that part where the tooth was started getting infected, so it's -- I've got an infection going on in my mouth here.
 And, I was just hoping that it wouldn't affect my way of speaking.
-So, I'm not doing too bad.
-I was able to go to the doctor yesterday.
+So, I'm